achu-risn/achu-risn/README.md

 - 👋 Hi, I’m @achu-risn
-- 👀 I’m interested in learning more about programming, code, and project processes.
+- 👀 I’m interested in learning more about programming, code, and the project iteration processes.
 - 🌱 I’m currently learning this, github.
 - 💞️ I’m looking to collaborate on work at the moment.
 - 📫 How to reach me -- does this have internal messaging?